-Make plans to join KHC, KFMC, and keynote presenter Jade Perdue, Director of the CMS Division of Quality Improvement Innovation Models Testing as we celebrate the last 10 years of quality improvement success, and prepare for the next phase of health care transformation!
+Make plans to join KHC and KFMC as we celebrate the last 10 years of quality improvement success, and prepare for the next phase of health care transformation!
 There will be several breakout sessions and numerous poster presentations.
-In addition, the Kansas Healthcare Collaborative will be presenting its 2019 Leadership in Quality Award, sponsored by the KAMMCO Foundation, during the luncheon.
+In addition, the winner of 2019 Leadership in Quality Award, sponsored by the KAMMCO Foundation, will be announced during the luncheon.

 • • •